tuddman/pneumatic-tubes/README.md

 It takes more parameters than dispatch in re-rfame mainly because you need to specify the destination.

 Destination is specified in 2nd parameter, you can use:

-1. keyword :all to send event to all conneced clients
+1. keyword :all to send event to all connected clients
 1. a map containing entry key :tube/id (like 1st param of event handler), to dispatch to a single tube
 1. a predicate function of 'label' data which will be used as filtering criteria for target tubes